[Skip to Content]

 First Aid

 The First Aid room is located behind section 107.
 Paramedics are available during most events at Coca-Cola Coliseum and can also be found in various locations around the building.
-If you need immediate assistance, please contact the nearest Usher, Security Officer, or Fan Services Representative and they will have paramedics deployed to assist you.
+If you need immediate assistance, please contact the nearest Usher, Security Officer, or Guest Services Representative and they will have paramedics deployed to assist you.

 Food Allergies

 Fans with food allergies or medical conditions which require specific types of food and beverage will be permitted to bring certain items into Coca-Cola Coliseum with the prior approval of stadium management.
 Please call Fan Services at 416-815-5982 prior to the event day to inquire about this policy.
-Coca-Cola Coliseum concession stands and vendors sell peanuts and other nut products throughout the building.
-Coca-Cola Coliseum does not have areas free from nut products and as a result, we recommend that those with nut allergies exercise caution if attending events at Coca-Cola Coliseum.

 G

-Gate Opening Times
+Gate Times

 Gates at Coca-Cola Coliseum open at least one hour prior to every ticketed event.